blackstork-io/fabric/docs/plugins/builtin/data-sources/rss.md

 {{< plugin-resource-header "blackstork/builtin" "builtin" "v0.4.1" "rss" "data source" >}}

 ## Description
-Fetches an rss or atom feed
+Fetches RSS / Atom feed from a URL.

+The data source supports basic authentication.

 The data source is built-in, which means it's a part of `fabric` binary.
 It's available out-of-the-box, no installation required.

 ## Configuration

-The data source doesn't support configuration.
+The data source doesn't support any configuration arguments.

 ## Usage

-The data source supports the following parameters in the data blocks:
+The data source supports the following execution arguments:

 ```hcl
 data rss {